NREL/OpenStudio-workflow-gem/README.md

 * Ruby 2.0
 * OpenStudio with Ruby 2.0 bindings
 * EnergyPlus 8.1 (assuming OpenStudio ~> 1.3.1)
-* MongoDB if using MongoDB Adapter
+* MongoDB if using MongoDB Adapter (or when running rspec)

 [OpenStudio](http://developer.nrel.gov/downloads/buildings/openstudio/builds/) needs to be installed and in your path.
 On Mac/Linux it is easiest to add the following to your .bash_profile or /etc/profile.d in order